 The young faces looked at each other in disbelief.
 But Sister Cowlishaw snapped her Bible shut and, assured by the desperate whispers, left the class confident she had achieved her aim.

 Two days later, there was a cautious knock on Sister Cowlishaw's cell.
-She was unsurprised to see that its bearer was Father Wilbur.
+She was unsurprised to see its bearer was Father Wilbur.
 He had already struck the sister as a singularly insipid figure.
 She could almost guess from the soft fear in his smile the purpose of this visit.